Decentralized Clinical Trials Capabilities and Solutions

-When patients are unable to visit a site, clinical materials such as samples, supplies, and unused IP can be directly shipped or collected from the patient’s home, so study assessments aren’t disrupted, nor are patients’ lives.
+When patients are unable to visit a site, clinical materials such as samples, supplies and unused investigational medicinal products (IMPs) can be directly shipped or collected from the patient’s home, so study assessments aren’t disrupted, nor are patients’ lives.

-Patients can securely review required study documents and provide a digital signature for consent (or, re-consent) remotely from the comfort of their home, so enrollment timelines stay on track, patients are better informed and compliance is maintained.
+Patients can securely review required study documents and provide a digital signature for consent (or re-consent) remotely from the comfort of their homes, so enrollment timelines stay on track, patients are better informed and compliance is maintained.

 Home Health Care & Nursing

 PPD leverages a network of home health care (HHC) nurses in over 40 countries that enable clinical trials to occur off-site in the patient’s home.
 This includes the preparation and administration of study drugs, conducting clinical assessments, ensuring eDiary compliance and more.

 Electronic clinical outcomes assessments (eCOAs) and electronic patient reported outcomes (ePROs) use digital platforms to enable direct data collection from study stakeholders.
 The result is less paper documentation and more timely data, with greater consistency from patients.

 When clinical research associates (CRAs) cannot physically be at an investigator site or clinic, remote options are available to generate data analytics, enable remote source data verification (rSDV) and perform other monitoring activities.